buildingidgr/profile-service/README.md

 - Unified authentication across all profile-related endpoints
 - Removed manual Clerk ID parameter requirements
 - Enhanced security by using authenticated user's ID for all operations
-- Improved error handling and authorization checks
+- Improved error handling and authorization checks for preferences endpoints
 - Updated Docker configuration to resolve OpenSSL dependencies

 ## API Endpoints